LeNguyenKhanhLinh/LeNguyenKhanhLinh/README.md

 - My name is Khánh Linh (pronounce: Ca(in cat)-ing(in doing) Ling(ing in doing),（カイン・リン）
 - I'm an IT student from Hanoi University of Science and Technology

-- 🔭: In my best best best scenario, I'd love to do AIoT Space Projects (Can I?)

 - 📫 But now, I'm learning the basics.
 You can checkout:

   - [DSA in C](https://github.com/LeNguyenKhanhLinh/HUST-DSA-.git)